 The use of amazing paintings on their walls and plants surrounding it makes it look cosy and cute.
 This was my first time visiting the Half Cup and the service was exceptional as they really took care of me.
 The area did bring back some old memories as I used to work literally around the corner for a short-term several years ago.
 The menu here is really impressive, as you have so many options for food and drink.

 Also, the friendly staff, whom I had a conversation with before attending here, suggested that I go for a smoothie.
 I decided to choose a True Yellow smoothie, which looked amazing!
 Containing passion fruit, pineapple, banana, turmeric and orange.
 A healthy and refreshing drink 🙂

 Overall, I would like to thank the staff, who really looked after me and made sure everything was okay.
 After a few confusions at the start, by sitting indoors and then going outside to sit but in my experience it was really good.
 The food came relatively quickly with the prettiest latte coming first within 5 minutes.
 This tasted divine as it was the perfect choice made.

 Followed by the work of art, the ‘Oreo Cookie French Toast’ was truly scrumptious and perfect for the camera.
 Dressed in nutella mascarpone, crushed Oreos and berries.
-The true yellow smoothie was soft, which had a taste of turmeric and orange more than anything I really enjoyed it.
+The true yellow smoothie was soft, which had a taste of turmeric and orange more than anything.
+I really enjoyed it my choice of food 🙂